projectsophon/darkforest-local/builders_guide.md

     )
     ```

-- Run `yarn hardhat compile` to make sure that the contract compiles successfully.
+- Run `yarn hardhat workspace eth compile` to make sure that the contract compiles successfully.
   - *See contract too big warning in [Troubleshooting](#troubleshooting) if needed.*

 ## 3.1 Write a Hardhat test to confirm existence of new config